nv-tlabs/vqad/README.md

 **Code is coming soon.
 Specifically it will be out by the SIGGRAPH conference!!**

-This is the official code repository for [Variable Bitrate Neural Fields (SIGGRAPH 2022)](https://nv-tlabs.github.io/vbnf) which compresses feature grids for neural fields using our method, VQ-AD (vector-quantized auto-decoder).
+This is the official code repository for [Variable Bitrate Neural Fields (SIGGRAPH 2022)](https://nv-tlabs.github.io/vbnf) which compresses feature grids for neural fields using our VQ-AD (vector-quantized auto-decoder) method.

 This work is authored by: